 There are five basic types of accounts:

 - Assets.
-Resources or things of value owned by a company as the result of its transactions (e.g., inventory, accounts receivable).
+Resources or things of value owned by a company as the result of its financial transactions (e.g., inventory, accounts receivable).

 - Liabilities.
 The obligations and debts owed by a company to suppliers, banks, lenders, or other providers of goods and services (e.g., loans, accounts payable).